 What are the advantages of an electric propulsion system over a conventional petrol/diesel outboard motor?

 There are many advantages to electric propulsion compared with petrol/diesel engines.
 First of all, electric propulsion is entirely emissions-free and oil-free so you’ll be doing your bit to help protect the planet, plus the Pulse 63 meets current and future Zero Emission legislation.
 Furthermore, our electric RIB is designed to be extremely efficient and has increased torque so it will plane more quickly and use less energy which is good for the environment and keeps running costs low.
 The cost of electricity is also far less than petrol and diesel, and with fewer moving parts, the Pulse 63 requires less frequent and less costly servicing, thus saving you money in the long term.

-What can the RAD Tag do?
+What can the Bluetooth Tag do?

 This feature is especially useful for organisations that need to monitor and restrict staff operations.
 Leisure users may also find it useful to restrict range and speed for young family members.